-- 5.622 The site comprises mostly undeveloped land, with a dwelling and buildings used for a commercial cattery at its southern end.
+- 5.628 The site comprises mostly undeveloped land, with a dwelling and buildings previously used as for a commercial cattery at its southern end.
+This commercial use has now ceased.
 Although somewhat detached from Lamberhurst, it adjoins the existing built development at The Down.
-The site is located within the High Weald AONB. - 5.623 The overall site area is approximately 4.1 hectares. - 5.624 Adjoining uses are mostly residential and fields, with the Lamberhurst Primary School to the north west.
+The site is located within the High Weald AONB. - 5.629 The overall site area is approximately 4.1 hectares. - 5.630 Adjoining uses are mostly residential and fields, with the Lamberhurst Primary School to the north west.
 Spray Hill (formerly the main A21 road running north-south through Lamberhurst, but now superseded by a bypass to the east) runs along the eastern boundary of the site, with embankments and tree cover.
 The boundary along the north-western edge of the site includes overgrown shrubbery.
-Sand Road (the B2169) runs along the southern boundary of the site. - 5.625 There is an existing vehicular access into the south of the site from Sand Road (the B2169).
-A Public Right of Way crosses the site. - 5.626 The site slopes upwards to the south.
-It is outside, but adjacent to, the Lamberhurst The Down Conservation Area and in close proximity to listed buildings. - 5.627 As a mixed greenfield and brownfield site, its situation relatively close to the core of the village and its services, together with limited on-site constraints, suggest some development potential to contribute to development needs. - 5.628 The boundary on the site layout plan that delineates between built development to the south and a landscape buffer to the north has been drawn to reflect a historical boundary and established hedgerow boundaries to the east and west of the site.
+Sand Road (the B2169) runs along the southern boundary of the site. - 5.631 There is an existing vehicular access into the south of the site from Sand Road (the B2169).
+A Public Right of Way crosses the site. - 5.632 The site slopes upwards to the south.
+It is outside, but adjacent to, the Lamberhurst The Down Conservation Area and in close proximity to listed buildings. - 5.633 As a mixed greenfield and brownfield site, its situation relatively close to the core of the village and its services, together with limited on-site constraints, suggest some development potential to contribute to development needs. - 5.634 The boundary on the site layout plan that delineates between built development to the south and a landscape buffer to the north has been drawn to reflect a historical boundary and established hedgerow boundaries to the east and west of the site.
 Moreover, it retains the more treed area to the north of the site.
-This buffer and adjacent open land will ensure that the undeveloped gap between built development at the village of Lamberhurst and at The Down is retained. - 5.629 Scotney Castle, a National Trust property, is located to the east of the site.
+This buffer and adjacent open land will ensure that the undeveloped gap between built development at the village of Lamberhurst and at The Down is retained.
+Southern Water's underground infrastructure follows the eastern boundary of the site and therefore the layout and design of the scheme should take account of this infrastructure. - 5.635 Scotney Castle, a National Trust property, is located to the east of the site.
 Any development should recognise the site's proximity to the relevant impact risk zone for Scotney Castle SSSI and ensure any necessary mitigation.